 Training takes place on Sundays Dancers meet fortnightly on Sundays from 11am-5pm during school terms.
 The programme focuses on a variety of contemporary techniques, ballet, and jazz dance techniques, improvisation, choreography and performance skills.
 The Exeter CAT meet at DanSci DanceStudio, and Exeter University.
 Students from Devon, Cornwall and Somerset travel to attend this programme.

 The CAT Swindon Contemporary Programme is based at Swindon Dance and runs weekly Saturday afternoons between 11:30 to 5:30pm.
 Students study; ballet, contemporary and jazz dance techniques, improvisation, choreography and performance skills.
 Young dancers usually travel from within Wiltshire, Gloucestershire, and Dorset.

 Swindon Street Dance Programme

-Formerly known as the Swindon Urban Programme training covers technical, creative & performance skills through 2 specialized profiles: Popping & Hip Hop (Profile 1) and Breaking & House (Profile 2)..
-This programme meets every Sundays at Swindon Dance from 11:15-5:00 pm.
+Formerly known as the Swindon Urban Programme training covers technical, creative & performance skills through different styles including: Popping, Hip Hop, Breaking, House and Commercial.
+This programme meets every Sunday at Swindon Dance from 11am-4:30 pm.
 Young dancers from all over South West region travel to attend this programme.

 FEES AND GRANTS

 A place with the CAT can either be fully or partially funded by the Music and Dance Scheme, Department for Education.
 Grants are awarded based on mean-testing which looks at household income.
+On first entry to the CAT, applicants must be 15 or under to qualify for a grant.
 Families who do not qualify for a grant will be required to pay the full fee.
 Please read our grant information sheet by clicking the link below for more information.